-By looking closely at each part of the body we’ll track how the reference footage moves and then apply it to our cycle.
-The focus here is on the hips/feet relationship as this is the area to get right first.
+By looking closely at each part of the body and the relationships between the parts you’ll see how the reference footage is applied to the cycle.
+The focus of this page is on the hips/feet relationship.
+This relationship forms the core of our cycle.

-Movement in the real world is often different to how we’d imagine it, so like any art form we’ll need to look closely and test our assumptions by observing the real footage frame by frame.
+Real movement doesn’t always move in ways you’d expect.
+So you’ll learn how to look closely and test your assumptions by observing the real footage frame by frame.

-We won’t be restricted to real physics and we’ll stylised the cycle a little too, animation isn’t always about reality and the more stylised the design of the character the more we’ll have to break away from reality.
-So in this lesson we’ll also add some extra bounce to exaggerate some areas of the motion.
+You’ll also see how to stylise the cycle.
+Animation isn’t always about reality and the more stylised the design of your character the more it’ll have to be exaggerated in motion.
+So in this class you’ll learn how to add bounce and exaggerate areas of the motion too.